zkamvar/isc-proposal/isc-proposal.md

 Non-invasive integration with Pyenv

-: Pyenv is the most common mechanism for defining requirements for a python project.
+: Pyenv is the most common mechanism for defining requirements for a Python project.
 We want to embed this to enable the same approach to reproducibility that we have for R lessons.

 Quarto template for Carpentries-style lessons

-: This template will allow folks who want to create lessons without the workbench to take advantage of the styling.
+: This template will allow folks who want to create lessons without the Workbench to take advantage of the styling.

 Quarto itself will be implemented in the {sandpaper}[^sandpaper] package and the template will be implemented in {varnish}[^varnish].
 The tutorial, how-to guide, and explanation documents will be implemented with The Carpentries Workbench template while the reference documents will be implemented in {pkgdown} for {sandpaper}.